master-of-zen/Av1an/README.md

                             in lower CQ and bigger final vmaf score, use to correct whole vmaf plot.
                             For start If target vmaf undershoot increase value by undershoot amount.

-    --min_cq, --max_cq      Minimum and maximum CQ values used in interpolation.
-                            Use to limit CQ values range.
+    --min_cq, --max_cq      Minimum and maximum CQ values used in interpolation in target Vmaf mode Use to limit CQ values range.
 Default: 20, 63.

 <h2 align="center">Main Features</h2>